 Marginal Tax Rate: What Is It and How Does It Affect Your Taxes

 When thinking about federal income taxes, many people zero in on the tax rates and tax brackets.
 And there's a good reason for that – at the end of the day, your tax bill is based on the bracket you’re in and the corresponding tax rate.
-But the US tax system’s use of marginal tax rates makes calculating your eventual tax bill a little different than it might seem on the surface.
+But the U.S. tax system’s use of marginal tax rates makes calculating your eventual tax bill a little different than it might seem on the surface.

-For example, suppose you have $50,000 in taxable income and you’re in the 22% tax bracket.
-Does that mean you owe $11,000 in taxes, which is 22% of $50,000?
-No. Your tax bill will be less than $11,000, thanks to the use of marginal tax rates.
+For example, suppose you’re single with $75,000 in taxable income for the 2025 tax year, which puts you in the 22% tax bracket.
+Does that mean you owe $16,500 in taxes, which is 22% of $75,000?
+No. Your tax bill will be less than $16,500, thanks to the use of marginal tax rates.

 To see why, let’s take a closer look at marginal tax rates and how they impact your overall tax liability.
 We’ll also explore an alternative way to measure the taxes you owe, and offer some tips on how to reduce your marginal tax rate.
 In the end, you’ll hopefully have a better understanding of how your federal income taxes are calculated and how to keep them as low as possible.